solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 ```

 What we can see from debug logs:
-- GRPC Collect was called 3 times, every 5 seconds
+- GRPC `Collect()` was called 3 times, every 5 seconds
-- Plugin receives GRPC Ping periodically ("GRPC Ping() received")
+- Plugin receives GRPC Ping periodically (`"GRPC Ping() received"`)
-- GRPC Kill() is called at the end causing plugin to quit
+- GRPC `Kill()` is called at the end causing plugin to quit

 There are also other entries:
 - first line is metadata in JSON format used by snap.
-- GRPC Load() and GRPC Unload() calls will be covered later.
-In short, collection can be requested by several independent tasks and Load() allows to provide indepencdent configuration for a single task.
+- GRPC `Load()` and GRPC `Unload()` calls will be covered later.
+In short, collection can be requested by several independent tasks and `Load()` allows to handle independent configuration for a single task.
-- `metrics chunk has been sent to snap` means that metrics are sent in portions to snap (generally to avoid limits, in case plugin sends large portions of metrics)
+- `metrics chunk has been sent to snap` means that metrics are sent in portions to snap (generally to avoid some internal limits when plugin want to send large portions of metrics)

 As you can see we achieved almost the adequate testing results as in the debug mode (3 request every 5 seconds).
-The difference is that with current approach we trigger collection via GRPC API (the same way that snap does), so it's the same plugin would be triggered in production environment.
+The difference is that with current approach we trigger collection via GRPC API (the same way that snap does), so it's the same way, which plugin would be triggered in production environment.
 Debug-mode calls defined methods internally (without utilizing GRPC communication), but if want to validate collection logic it suffice.
+Snap-mock will useful to observe how plugin react with different tasks (several configurations requested at the same time).